-Like the Japanese the Filipinos were scattered among the white population.
-There racial status was more ambiguous.
+Like the Japanese, the Filipinos were scattered among the white population.
+Their racial status was more ambiguous.
 Many were confused with Mexicans or possibly Portuguese.
 They lacked a common pejorative racial designation reflecting their uncertain status.

 They consisted of two groups, those who spoke English and considered themselves white regardless of skin color and those who spoke Mexican, were dark complexed and did farm work.
 Those who considered themselves white often could trace their ancestry back to Spanish days, even to land grants, (stolen from them by the 49’ers once the gold ran out), which made them the true natives.
 A few, especially the poorer, were probably remnants of aboriginal Indians.

 There was white is right, racial prejudice but it was not dogmatic.
 A lot of brown and white intermingling occurred and there were brown minorities in positions of wealth and power which none thought odd.
-Japanese never asked for assistance, Chinese were often wealthy and some Hispanics had “old” money.
-While Portuguese often were referred to as “Portigies” they themselves used the term and were proud of it.
-The Italians, however, took offense at “Whop” and “Dago.”
-In addition, the Mexicans, Italians, and Portuguese, ranged in complexion from fair to dark complexion with no definite color line.
+Japanese never asked for assistance, the Chinese were often wealthy and some Hispanics had "old" money.
+While Portuguese often were referred to as "Portigies" they used the term themselves and were proud of it.
+The Italians, however, took offense at "Whop" and "Dago."
+Mexicans, Italians, and Portuguese ranged from fair to dark complexion with no definite color line.
 Blue eyes were scattered in all of them.

 If there was a major minority population group, it was Catholics.
-They represented, a broad racial range of Irish, Italians, Portuguese, Mexicans and Filipinos as well as many Germans and the few Polish.
+They represented a broad racial range of Irish, Italians, Portuguese, Mexicans, and Filipinos as well as many Germans and the few Polish.
 Each Sunday they all paraded to the communion rail together at Mass and thought nothing of it.
 They were all part of the “Mystical Body of Christ”, per Catholic dogma, with no Church stigma over intermarriage.
 While a minority they had major influence.
-In Santa Clara, the bells of the Carmelite Monastery rang the Angelus every day and public schools served no meat lunches on Fridays in deference to Catholics abstaining from meat.
-Even in law there was a Catholic influence.
-California’s community property law reflects the heritage of Catholic Spain.
+In Santa Clara, the bells of the Carmelite Monastery rang the Angelus every day and public schools served no meat lunches on Fridays in deference to Catholics Friday meat abstinence.
+Even in law, there was a Catholic influence.
+California's community property law reflected the heritage of Catholic Spain.

 I never experienced overt prejudice growing up.
 I was proud to be me, Asian-Catholic.
 My marriage to a white non-Catholic gave me pause but seemed normal enough.
 Race was something new arrivals worried about more than locals.

-A common stereotype among them is I’m short in stature due to local Asians tendency of being short.
-If I stood next to them they were often amazed I was as tall or taller than them.
+A common stereotype among them was I’m short in stature due to the local Asians tendency of being short.
+If I stood next to them, they were often amazed I was as tall or taller than them.
 Their innocent perceived stereotypes resulted in my retaining some of the self-esteem damage of younger days.
-My assumed, inherent superiority, suffered insecurity even with marriage, children, home ownership and middle-class income.
+My assumed, inherent superiority, suffered insecurity even with marriage, children, homeownership and middle-class income.
 Only my white close friend from Notre Dame days, who knew the real me, put no appearance tag on me.